chef-boneyard/chef-rfc/new/mulit-policy.md

 # Multiple Policyfiles and Teams

-Policyfiles allow powerful new workflows around cookbook management, but one area they are currently lacking is in dealing with mutli-team organizations.
+Policyfiles allow powerful new workflows around cookbook management, but one area they are currently lacking is in dealing with multi-team organizations.

 Currently each node can be attached to exactly one policy and one policy group.
 The organizational manifestation of this is generally that there needs to be a